serl/ttrss-heroku/README.md

 NOTE: this repository is deprecated as it uses a deprecated version of PHP and mimics the deprecated [host machine](https://tt-rss.org/wiki/InstallationNotesHost) method.
 We should all migrate to [containers](https://tt-rss.org/wiki/InstallationNotes).

+**NOTE/2: this repository is now archived and pointless, as Heroku does not offer a free stuff anymore.
+Personally, [I moved to Fly.io](https://github.com/serl/ttrss-fly).**

 ## Quick start

 > (TODO: as we're not using submodules anymore, maybe the [Heroku button](https://devcenter.heroku.com/articles/heroku-button#requirements) works?
 Have to check!)